kopanicakova/kopanicakova.github.io/_pages/publications.md

   </a>
   <figcaption>F. Chegini, A. Kopaničáková, M. Weiser, and R. Krause.
   <b> Quantitative analysis of nonlinear multifidelity optimization for inverse electrophysiology.</b>
   In Domain Decomposition Methods in Science and Engineering XXVI.
-Springer, 2021.
-Accepted.
+Lecture Notes in Computational Science and Engineering, vol 145.
+Springer, 2022.
 </figcaption>
   </figure></div>
   <div id="div_space"></div>